eSwatini: Using beauty pageant to break down barriers against albinos - Journal du Cameroun

 However, all that could be a thing of the past in the Kingdom of eSwatini in southern Africa.

-The Swaziland Association of Persons with Albinism (SAPA) has been at the forefront of efforts to pull down barriers that militate against the assimilation of albinos into society by raising awareness about the condition.
+Dlamini is one of the contestants in the forthcoming Miss/Mr Albinism Beauty Pageant being organised by the Swaziland Association of Persons with Albinism (SAPA) as part of efforts to pull down barriers that militate against the assimilation of albinos into society by raising awareness about the condition.

-The exact number of people living with albinism in eSwatini is unknown, according to SAPA chairperson Philemon Gama.

 About 20 contestants have been unveiled for the contest, who main objective is not only to show that people living with albinism are capable of anything, but also to educate people about the condition.